underscoreio/shapeless-guide/src/pages/labelled-generic/literal-types.md

 [Typelevel Scala 2.11.8][link-typelevel-scala-singleton-type-literals]
 prior to their scheduled inclusion in
 [Lightbend Scala 2.12.1][link-lightbend-scala-singleton-type-literals].
-In these versions of Scala you can write declarations like the following:
+In these versions of Scala we can write declarations like the following:

 ```scala
 val theAnswer: 42 = 42